Tag Archives: SU

 Qualification requirements

-In order to meet the specific entry requirements, the general syllabus for doctoral studies in the field of Chemistry is valid.
+In order to meet the specific entry requirements, the general syllabus for doctoral studies in the field stipulates that applicants must have received a passing grade on second-cycle courses worth at least 30 credits, including a degree project worth at least 15 credits.

 The qualification requirements must be met by the deadline for applications.